cyco/WebFun/docs/src/architecture/build-system.md

 ### Custom Plugins

 WebFun uses a few custom webpack plugins.
-These are also single-file scripts found in the `config` directory.
+These are all single-file scripts found in the `config` directory.

 **file-list-webpack-plugin** -- Creates a list of files produce during a production build and stores it in a json file.
 This file is used to pre-load assets when the service worker is installed.